Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Introduction

+\begin{itemize} \item We enable grouping and joining pmappings by defining the \emph{compatibility criteria}, such that two pmappings may be joined (\ie satisfy data dependencies) if and only if they agree in terms of compatibility.

+\item We enable pruning within each pmapping group by capturing optimization objectives (\eg energy and latency) and hardware resource usage (\eg memory usage) as \emph{objective} and \emph{reservation criteria} respectively.
+Optimality of the final, overall mapping is ensured if we only prune pmappings worse in \emph{all} criteria (\eg high energy and latency while using a lot of memory).
+Section~\ref{sec:optimality_guarantee} provides a proof.

-\begin{itemize} \item We introduce the \ffmlong (\ffm), a fast algorithm to find optimal fused mappings in a large mapspace for a wide variety of workloads. \ffm constructs mappings one Einsum at a time, pruning at each step to keep the search space small.
+\item We introduce the \ffmlong (\ffm), a fast algorithm to find optimal fused mappings in a large mapspace for a wide variety of workloads. \ffm constructs mappings one Einsum at a time, grouping and pruning before joining pmappings to keep the search space small.

-\item To enable pruning, we introduce partial mappings (\emph{pmappings}) and \emph{criteria} that capture which pmappings can be joined (\eg compatibility between pmappings) and how they satisfy system constraints (\eg keep global buffer footprint within available capacity) and affect objective metrics (\eg overall energy and latency).
-These let us prune suboptimal pmappings without seeing full mappings, while guaranteeing that we will have the optimal mapping after joining.

-\item We demonstrate that the runtime of \ffm increases approximately linearly with the number of Einsums, despite the exponentially increasing mapspace size, making \ffm effective for large cascades of Einsums.
+\item We show that \ffm can find optimal mappings of workloads with many Einsums (experimentally verified up to 64 Einsums) despite the exponentially increasing mapspace size, demonstrating the effectiveness of our pruning.

+\item We demonstrate the value of \ffm by showing an accelerator that uses FFM's mappings to improve accelerator EDP by up to $1.8\times$ compared to TransFusion~\cite{transfusion}, a state-of-the-art Transformer accelerator with hand-optimized fusion.

-\item We evaluate \ffm against state-of-the-art mappers. \ffm yields mappings with $1.3-37\times$ lower latency (of the resulting mapping, not the mapper) than prior mappers.
-Furthermore, prior works do not find optimal mappings even with $1000\times$ more runtime than \ffm.
+\item We evaluate \ffm against state-of-the-art automated mappers. \ffm's mappings enable $2\times$ lower accelerator EDP compared to prior mappers when given similar search time.
+Furthermore, prior works do not find optimal mappings even with $10,000\times$ more runtime than \ffm.

 \end{itemize}